jerhow/jerhow/README.md

 - Based in Northern Colorado
-- Interested in experimental art and music, interesting technical projects, authentic people, and the subtle, uncanny horror of artificial intelligence
+- Interested in experimental art and music, interesting technical projects, authentic people, and the subtle, uncanny horror of artificial intelligence 🤖
-- I enjoy Ruby, Go, Clojure, C#, PHP, and ASM on retro hardware (mainly 6502 and Z80).
+- I enjoy C#, Ruby, Go, Clojure, PHP, and ASM on retro hardware (mainly 6502 and Z80).
+I've been using Azure a lot recently, though 'enjoy' might be too strong a word for that.
 I still like relational databases.
 Libraries > frameworks.
-- Not a fan of unnecessary abstractions.
-ORMs are a category of mental illness.

 <!---
 - 💞️ I’m looking to collaborate on ...